 By using the scientific methods and principles of psychology, clinical psychologists are able to understand how to best treat those who are suffering from psychological issues or problems.
 The goal of clinical psychologists is to offer the client a corrective course of action or a specific treatment that can improve their mental well-being.

-A psychologist refers to someone who has completed a four year university-based psychology degree.
-To be a registered psychologist you need to have completed university plus two years of supervised clinical experience.
+In regards to the difference in education between the two professions, a psychologist needs to complete a four year university-based psychology degree.
+To be a registered psychologist one needs to complete an undergraduate degree plus two years of supervised clinical experience.

-A clinical psychologist is someone who has completed four years of university, a two year master's degree, and then another two years of supervised clinical training.
-Clinical psychologists also have continuing education on an annual basis.
-There are also clinical psychologists who have completed a PhD, or a doctorate of clinical psychology, and these highly qualified clinicians can use the title of 'doctor'.
+A clinical psychologist, on the other hand, needs to complete an undergraduate degree in psychology, a two-year master's degree, and then another two years of supervised clinical training.
+Clinical psychologists also need to keep up with continuing education on an annual basis.
+Clinical psychologists who have completed a PhD, or a Doctorate of Clinical Psychology, can use the title of 'doctor'.